 Aside from some spectacular footage shot by a 60-pound Imax camera attached to a fast-moving roller coaster, “Thrill Ride” is a big disappointment.
-Thrill seekers will be frustrated by rapid shifts from “deconstruction” of the way film movement works to super-animated forays into mines, fantasy castles and outer space, among other destinations.
+Thrill seekers will be frustrated by rapid shifts from “deconstruction” of the way film movement works to super-animated forays into mines, fantasy castles, prehistoric dinosaur herds and outer space, among other destinations.

 Viewers craving a little edification will feel slighted by pic’s incredibly elementary presentation — in no particular order — of the history of roller coasters, motion pictures, motion simulators and computer animation.
 Indeed, the film’s ups and downs, which may formally follow the trajectory of a functioning roller coaster, don’t really flow together into one seamless ride.

 One hokey device is a recurring toothless, bearded old miner (Paul Harper) who addresses a presumably ignorant audience directly (it feels like an episode of “Captain Kangaroo” or “Howdy Doody” crossed with a pedestrian travel brochure).
 This is clearly intended to ground the high-tech pic for the average viewer, but does so by way of footage from Belgian-born director and computer graphic imagery expert Ben Stassen’s earlier computer-graphics ride film, “Devil’s Mine Ride.”